Margot Robbie’s ‘Marian’ Is Part Of The Rise Of Female-Driven Films In Hollywood

 — Poor Little Vasya (@vasya_moody) March 1, 2017

 Margot Robbie’s attachment to Marian won’t be the first time she’s had to inject an iconic role with a more modern sensibility.
-In The Legend of Tarzan, her Jane is resourceful and strong-willed, a contemporary update of the character that is nonetheless secondary to Tarzan in terms of the weight of the character.
-There is therefore little doubt that Robbie will find a meatier role in Marian, a role that will frame her as a legend of her own right, rather than merely a romantic interest of the hero.
-Along with Marian, one of Robbie’s upcoming projects include Gotham City Sirens, a film that will showcase the most popular villainesses in DC comics and see the actress return as Harley Quinn.
+In The Legend of Tarzan, her Jane is resourceful and strong-willed, a contemporary update of the character that is nonetheless secondary to Tarzan regarding the weight of the character.
+There is therefore little doubt that Robbie will find a meatier role in Marian, a role that will frame her as a legend in her own right, rather than merely a romantic interest of the hero.
+Along with Marian, one of Robbie’s upcoming projects includes Gotham City Sirens, a film that will showcase the most popular villainesses in DC comics and see the actress return as Harley Quinn.
 Robbie will also serve as the executive producer of the movie.

 [Featured Image by Jemal Countess/Getty Images]